-The museum’s collections are Designated as being of national significance and the British and European whaling collections are the most significant in the world.
-In addition the extensive collection of scrimshaw is regarded as the best outside of the United States, however better storage and display will allow these collections to truly shine for a bigger audience as part of the project:
+The museum’s collections are ‘Designated’ as being of national significance and the British and European whaling collections are the most significant in the world.
+In addition, the extensive collection of scrimshaw is regarded as the best outside of the United States.
+However, better storage and display will allow these collections to truly shine for a bigger audience.
+As part of the project:

 - 37,852 collections items will be re-housed

-- Collections will undergo extensive conservation and will be stored in a bespoke regulated environment
+- Collections will undergo extensive conservation and will be stored in a bespoke, regulated environment

-- The Collections will be assessed, conserved and properly stored, with new management and maintenance routines
+- The collections will be assessed, conserved and properly stored, with new management and maintenance routines

 NORTH END SHIPYARD - DOCK OFFICE ROW

-This area is at the heart of Hull’s maritime and trade history with ship building taking place and ships berthing to discharge cargo into High Street , the centre if trade at the time.
+This area is at the heart of Hull’s maritime and trade history with ship building taking place and ships berthing to discharge cargo into High Street , the centre of trade at the time.
 The central dry dock became the lock-pit of Queen’s Dock in 1774 when the Act of Parliament was granted for the Dock Company to form a new dock.

-In 1775 – The Blaydes family sell their shipyard (which built both the HMS Bounty and HMS Boreas, commanded by Nelson) outside the North Gates to the Dock Company for the formation of a new Dock.
+In 1775 – The Blaydes family sold their shipyard (which built both the HMS Bounty and HMS Boreas, commanded by Nelson) outside the North Gates to the Dock Company for the formation of a new Dock.